ltwardy/Advent-of-Code-2022/README.md

 about elves gathering starfruit.
 Now I can look at all of my solutions in order, as many as I want, without having to return to the command line.

-### Day 11

-I had fun writing the first half of the solution, and then learning a little more about decorators so I can toggle printing of verbose descriptions of monkey business as it happens.

-Part 2, I haven't solved yet.
-There are some very large numbers involved, and I'm not sure how I'll deal with them yet.

 Among other things, I learned that naming my wrapper `__main__.py` means I can call it using the name of the package directory it's in.
 Along the way I've also learned a little about importing modules.
 I tried using relative import paths but had difficulty handling the fact that my solutions can be run as standalone scripts as well as being imported into the wrapper script.
 In the end, I discovered a nice combination that worked: `pyprojroot.here()` to give a stable anchor for the whole project, and `pydoc.importfile()` to handle the dynamic import from filename.
 That is so much easier!

+### Day 11

+I had fun writing the first half of the solution, and then learning a little more about decorators so I can toggle printing of verbose descriptions of monkey business as it happens.

+Part 2 is a different story.
+Doing the thing 20 times was no problem.
+Embiggening the thing and then doing it 10_000 times is not going to work without something clever.
+After turning it over in my mind for a day and failing to think of anything sufficiently clever, I started looking at other people's discussions of the day's puzzle.
+There were multiple references to using "the modulo trick" but that didn't prompt any breakthroughs for me.
+So then I read the actual code, and it _still_ didn't make sense.
+Eventually I found a very basic walkthrough of what the modulo trick is and why it works, and finally I think I get it.
+No points for inventive or creative coding for me, but I definitely learned something about modular arithmetic, so I'll call that good enough.